ANL-CESAR/XSBench/README.txt

 ==============================================================================

-XSBench is a mini-app representing a key computational kernel of the Monte Carlo neutron transport application, OpenMC.
+XSBench is a mini-app representing a key computational kernel of the Monte Carlo neutronics application OpenMC.

 A full explanation of the theory and purpose of XSBench is provided in docs/XSBench_Theory.pdf.